carew/carew/doc/pages/cookbook/tags.md

     consequatur dignissimos nesciunt temporibus aliquam earum porro sapiente blanditiis dolorem non.
 Minus, quae!

-When a document is taggued, it going to be added to the global `carew.tags.<tag name>`.
+When a document is tagged, it's going to be added to the global variable `carew.tags.<tag name>`.

-More over, few pages will be generated:
+Moreover, few pages will be generated:

-* A first one which list all tags.
+* A first one which lists all tags.
-* A page per tag which list all document.
+* A page per tag which lists all documents.

 {% verbatim %}
 You can create a link to the first page with this syntax `{{ path('tags') }}` and to a specific tag: `{{ path('tags/<tag name>') }}`.
 {% endverbatim %}

-For the moment, tags pages a not customizable.
+For the moment, tags pages are not customizable.
 Open [an issue](https://github.com/carew/carew/issues/new) if you want to be able to customize them.